 Predictive maintenance is another important application of AI in manufacturing.
 It involves using machine learning to predict when components are likely to fail, preventing unplanned downtime.
 The technology analyzes millions of events to identify patterns that could indicate a component failure.

 Volvo uses this technology to assess the impact of temperature and pressure on its production line.
 They can predict when an air compressor is likely to fail, allowing them to take preventative measures before the failure occurs.

-General Motors has a different system that uses cameras mounted on top of assembly robots to detect signs of failing robotic components before they fail.
+General Motors employs a different approach that use cameras installed on the tops of assembly robots to identify indicators of deteriorating robotic components before they fail.

 #3.
 Design Stage

 AI also helps manufacturers in the design stage.
 Generative design automated prototyping is an application that uses AI to help manufacturers design new products.

 The technology generates multiple options and selects the most promising ones.

 Google’s DeepMind developed an AI that learned to play Go, an ancient Chinese game, by itself.